Thinking about taking up hiking? Here’s everything you need to know to get started.

 9. Find out the weather forecast

 Check the weather forecast so you know if it’s a good day to head up into the hills, as high winds and cold temperatures will be far more extreme the higher you are.
-Also, be sure to check dusk times so you know when it’s going to get dark.
-It’s advised to finish your hike well in advance of dusk.

 Don’t forget to check dusk times so you know when it’s going to get dark.
 It’s advised to finish your hike well in advance of dusk.